- Sermon Notes

 - The particular type of persecution and affliction that comes is because of the Word.

 - The persecution comes, and that person falls away.
-That phrase falls away is in a word in Greek (skandalizo), which is to cause to stumble, or take up an offense.
+That phrase falls away is in a word in Greek (skandalizo), which is to cause to stumble, or take

 - The picture is of a person who is offended, stumbles, and falls away when their initial response to Jesus’ Word is put to the test.